 Understanding Freezing Orders: A Comprehensive Guide for the UAE

-Freezing orders, also known as asset freezing orders or Mareva injunctions, are powerful judicial tools used to prevent defendants from dissipating their assets.
-This guide provides a detailed overview of freezing orders, with a focus on their application in the UAE’s legal system, including the Dubai Courts, DIFC Courts, and ADGM Courts.
+Freezing orders, more commonly known as asset freezing orders or Mareva injunctions, are powerful invidious judicial tools employed to prevent defendants from dissipating their assets.
+The present guide will give a comprehensive overview of the freezing orders with a focus on their application under the UAE’s legal system, including the Dubai Courts, DIFC Courts, and ADGM Courts.

-Freezing orders are a form of interim relief or injunction that prohibits a defendant from disposing of, dealing with, or moving their assets for a specific period.
-The primary purpose of a freezing order is to maintain the value of the defendant’s assets, ensuring they are available for enforcement if the claimant secures a favorable judgment.
+Freezing orders are a form of interim relief or injunction that stops a defendant from disposing of, dealing with, or moving their assets for a specific period.
+The major purpose of a freezing order is the preservation of the value of the defendant’s assets, to ensure that assets exist for the enforcement of the judgment should the claimant achieve a successful judgment.

-Freezing orders do not remove the defendant’s access to their assets but require parties like banks and land authorities to limit the defendant’s dealings with these assets.
-These orders can be issued ex-parte (without notice to the defendant) and are typically accompanied by a penal notice, outlining the repercussions of breach, such as contempt of court, fines, or imprisonment.
+Freezing orders do not take away the defendant’s access to their assets but instead require parties such as banks and land authorities to restrict the defendant’s dealing with those assets.
+The orders can be made ex parte, without notice to the defendant, and often include a penal notice that stipulates the consequences of non-compliance, including contempt of court, fines, or imprisonment.

 a.
-Sufficient proof of a substantial risk that the defendant may attempt to dissolve or move their assets.
+Sufficient evidence of a real risk that the defendant might try to dissipate or transfer their assets.

 b.
 Knowledge of the defendant’s assets.